Aparan: Early modern period

 Between 1502 and 1828, Armenia became part of the Persian state under the rule of Safaavid, Afsharid and Qajar dynasties, with short periods of Ottoman rule between 1578 and 1603 and later between 1722 and 1736.
-Aparan was part of the Erivan Khanate of Persia.

 In the 16th century, the Latin diocese of Nakhchivan's actual see (not the title) was moved to more central Aparan, closer to the actual Catholic communities.
 Around 1620, Pope Gregory XV instigated the founding of a Fratres Unitores (exclusive Armenian Dominican order branch) seminary in Aparan.
 The see was elevated on 21 February 1633 as non-Metropolitan Archdiocese of Nakhchivan, but diocesan activity seemingly effectively halted later that century.
 It would be suppressed in 1847, apparently vacant since 1765, as its faithful had fled the country during the devastating wars between the Ottomans and Safavids.

 The Armenian historian Zacharia of Kanaker, used the name Kasagh to refer to Aparan during the 17th century.
-Starting from the 18th century, Aparan became known as Bash Aparan in Persian and Turkic documents.
+Starting from the 18th century, Aparan became known as Bash-Aparan in Persian and Turkic documents.
+Bash-Aparan was the centre of the Aparan Mahal (district) of the Erivan Khanate of Persia.
+During that time, it had no settled population of Armenians or Muslims due to it being located on the northern frontier in a frequent war zone.
+The mahal was claimed by Turkic nomads of the Büyuk-chobankara tribe, who used it as land for their pastures and temporary settlements.

+On July 8, 1826, the town of Bash-Aparan was captured from the Khanate (under Qajar suzerainty) by the Russian army.
 In 1828, after the Russo-Persian War, Aparan was among the lands that were handed over to the Russian Empire as a result of the Treaty of Turkmenchay signed on 21 February 1828.